Moinești: Climate

+Demography

+According to the 2021 census, the population of the municipality of Moinești amounts to 19,728 inhabitants, a decrease compared to the previous census in 2011, when 21,787 inhabitants were recorded.
+The majority of residents are Romanian (82.57%), with a Roma minority (2.6%), while for 14.62% ethnic affiliation is unknown.
+From a religious standpoint, the majority of the inhabitants are Orthodox (79.07%), with minorities of Roman Catholics (3.4%) and Pentecostals (1.5%), while for 15.26% the religious affiliation is unknown.

 Dada monument

 In 1996, a monument was built in the town in honor of Tristan Tzara, the Moinești-born founder of Dadaism.
-It was created from concrete and steel by the German-Romanian sculptor Ingo Glass It is 25 meters long, 2.6 meters wide, and 10 meters high and it weighs 120 tons.
+It was created from concrete and steel by the German-Romanian sculptor Ingo Glass.
+It is 25 meters long, 2.6 meters wide, and 10 meters high and it weighs 120 tons.

 Tourism

 Tourist attractions in Moinești include: Băi Park (with healing mineral waters), Pine Tree Park, Ghindaru Hill (where archaeologists discovered artefacts of the pre-Cucuteni culture, over 5,000 years old), the Dada Monument (dedicated to Tristan Tzara), Cetățuia (Dacian fortified city archaeologically certified), and the Jewish Cemetery (where the oldest tombstone with recognisable text dates back to 1692).

 Media and communications

 Moinești is served by several radio stations, primarily from the nearby town of Comănești.
 The most prominent local station is Moinești FM, which offers a mix of pop, dance, and Top 40 music.
 Additionally, Radio Trinitas broadcasts in the area on 99.8 MHz from Dealul Osoiu, where a cross landmark is located, providing religious content.
 Comănești hosts several national stations that also reach Moinești.
 These include, Antena Satelor (89.0 MHz), Radio ZU (90.3 MHz), Europa FM (106.3 MHz), Virgin Radio (91.6 MHz), Digi FM (98.5 MHz), Radio Romania Cultural (101.4 MHz), Radio Romania Actualitati (104.7 MHz), and National FM (95.1 MHz).
 These stations offer a variety of programming, such as contemporary music, news, and talk shows.